What fails faster than me trying not to eat Taco Bell when I’m trying to lose weight?

-1. The Best For Plinking/Shooting/Training – Magtech First Defense
+1. Magtech First Defense

-I’ve always found this 123-grain FMJ ammo to be affordable, reliable and easy shooting.
+I’ve always found this 123-grain FMJ ammo to be affordable, reliable, and easy shooting.

 This is very basic ammunition designed to function reliably and accurately for all your training needs, perfect to be bought in bulk.

-When it comes to purely plinking you can trust some lower quality rounds, but in good conscience, I won’t suggest anything that might blow your gun up.
+When it comes to purely plinking, you can trust some lower-quality rounds, but in good conscience, I won’t suggest anything that might blow your gun up.

-When the times comes to put lead downrange regardless of the reasons you’ll be hearing bangs and not clicks.
+When the time comes to put lead downrange, regardless of the reasons, you’ll be hearing bangs and not clicks.

-2. The Best Suppressor Food – Sellier and Bellot
+2. Sellier and Bellot

 A subsonic load through a suppressor is nice and quiet.
 Nowhere near movie quiet, but quiet enough to be hearing safe.

-One solid subsonic load for the suppressor enthusiast is the Sellier and Bellot 200 Grain FMJs.
+One solid subsonic load for the suppressor enthusiast is the Sellier and Bellot 200-grain FMJs.

-These are on the lighter side of subsonic loads, so they move a little faster than the 220 grains and this translates into a little extra energy.
+These are on the lighter side of subsonic loads, so they move a little faster than the 220 grains, and this translates into a little extra energy.

 The lighter loads are chugging along at only 1,060 feet per second.